 The WCET SANsational Award recognizes outstanding efforts by SAN member institutions and organizations in applying an innovative solution to challenging state authorization work.
 Well-written nominations that directly address each criterion are encouraged for this competitive award.
 Each nomination should address each criterion thoroughly and include examples, such as links to the work.
-All nominations must be submitted electronically using this form.
+All nominations must be submitted electronically using the form offered on the SAN website.

-The Awards for 2020
+The Awards for 2021